tomascandeias/Semaphore-FootballGame/README.md

 # Football Game using semaphores and shared memory
+University Project that simulates a football game using semaphores and shared memory in C

 ## Description
 There are 4 players and 1 goalkeeper in each team and 1 referee, everyone else will be assigned as LATE.